 Visual Studio Code doesn’t come with a compiler for CPP.
 So, you can choose your own compiler.
 I decided to use GCC.
 Let’s go ahead with the installation process.
 In this example, I will be creating a simple program to print “Hello, World!”.

-• Write your code and save.
+- Write your code and save.
 One of the magical things that VS code does is with the formatting of your document so that you can code carefree.
-Simply use the shortcut Alt+Shift+F or right click on the screen and select Format Option.
+Simply use the shortcut

 "command": g++ -g <nameOfYourCppFile>.cpp -o <ChooseNameOfYourObjectFile>